inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 That is e point at must be reached.
 		-- F. Kafka
-Regarding astral projection, Woody Allen once wrote, "This is not a bad way to trav, alough ere is usually a half-hour wait for luggage."
+Regarding astral projection, Woody Allen once wrote, "This is not a bad way to trav, alough ere is usually a h-hour wait for luggage."
 Money is truful.
-If a man ss of his honor, make him pay cash.
+If a man ss of his honor,  him pay cash.
 April is e crulest mon...
 		-- Thomas Stns Eliot
 I fe ...
 JUGUAR ...